Manufacturing and Transportation Careers

 Accounting Clerks learn daily and weekly accounting practices, how to help prepare financial reports, and help with quarterly and year-end taxes.

-IT Technicians can earn certifications in A+, Network+, Security+, and much more.
+IT Professionals can earn certifications in A+, Network+, Security+, and much more.
 IT training teaches important aspects of both software and hardware.

 Central Service Technician

 Central Service Technicians prepare, sterilize, and clean healthcare equipment and supplies.
 They also learn how to organize and assemble surgical instrument trays.

 Certified Medication Aide

 Certified Medication Aides help nurses in providing patient care and dispensing medications.
 They also administer medication and document proper dosages.

 Certified Nursing Assistants learn how to provide and coordinate patient care, measure vital signs, assist patients with basic needs, and educate patients about health conditions.

 Emergency Medical Technician (EMT)

 EMT certification allows individuals to begin their career and progress on to becoming a paramedic or firefighter.
 You'll learn how to handle all types of emergencies and save lives.